DV Reform Efforts

 DV Homicide and Stalking Homicides continue and it has everything to do with the failing victim resources and the lack of education and training by experienced advocates like Attorney and Risk Management Consultant Alexis Moore.

-It’s time for DV Agencies that are funded by the US government to have oversight and to be required to provide direct support to victims or go without funding.
+It’s time for DV Agencies that are funded to have oversight and to be required to provide direct support to victims or go without funding.
 It’s truly that simple of a solution.

 Alexis Moore is one of the lucky 24%, but sadly the majority of victims do not make it.
 They are not here to share their stories and advocate for change- like she is.